python/cpython/Doc/using/mac.rst

 the foundation of most modern Mac development.
 Information on PyObjC is available from http://pyobjc.sourceforge.net.

-The standard Python GUI toolkit is :mod:`Tkinter`, based on the cross-platform Tk toolkit (http://www.tcl.tk).
+The standard Python GUI toolkit is :mod:`tkinter`, based on the cross-platform Tk toolkit (http://www.tcl.tk).
 An Aqua-native version of Tk is bundled with OS X by Apple, and the latest version can be downloaded and installed from http://www.activestate.com; it can also be built from source.